devangKhamar/Labs/README.md

 The code takes as input a file containning the travel distance between game-locations and attempts to find an optimal (or near optimal) travel schedule for all teams in the tournament.

+Formal Verification of a Radix-4 16-bit Booth Multiplier using the EBMC model checker Lab-3:

+This lab gave us the opportunity to get our hands dirty with a Formal Verification tool.
+A simple radix-4 booth multiplier was chosen.
+A Booth multiplier is a clever logic-circuit that helps perform signed-multiplication.
+The Booth recoding logic with High-Radix operations allows for relatively faster multiplication (not single cycle, but better than a typical shift-add multiplier).
+The Intersting thing in this is the formal verification tool EBMC (developed by Oxford University: http://www.cprover.org/ebmc/).
+The main caveat of the booth Multiplier is that it needs an extra-bit (or 2 for radix 4) to succesfully perform multiplication for all the signed numbers under the given (8/16) bit resolution.
+THis very case was pointed out by the Model Checker.
+The code has been written in System Verilog and the properties for verification have been written as System Verilog assertions.
+Running the code would require downloading the EBMC tool separately.
+Powershell scripts have been provided to execute tests for both 8 & 16-bit Multipliers.